bedatadriven/renjin-website/documentation/contributor-guide.md

 like break and return.

-The Mark I interpreter is about 10-30% faster than the original R interpreter on benchmarks that involve alot of R code.
+The Mark I interpreter is about 10-30% faster than the original R interpreter on benchmarks that involve a lot of R code.
 The one big hole is the lack of optimization around copy-on-write semantics: assigning elements of a vector sequentially in an array is a bit of performance black hole for the moment.